microsoft/Kusto-Query-Language/doc/replace-string-function.md

 ## Returns

-*text* after replacing all matches of *lookup* with evaluations of *rewrite*.
+Returns the *text* after replacing all matches of *lookup* with evaluations of *rewrite*.
 Matches don't overlap.

 ## Example